-Eldredge: Paul, you are so silly with the whole contentment and gratitude thing, you should have trusted your discontentment because Adam was made outside the garden – perhaps some extreme camel riding would have lead you to a better life in Jesus.
+Eldredge: Paul, you are so silly with the whole contentment and gratitude thing.
+You should have trusted your discontentment because Adam was made outside the garden.
+Perhaps some extreme camel riding would lead you to a better life in Jesus.

-Adam is not our example, except when we look at what not to do – the fall anyone?
-Jesus is our example.
-Jesus was likely tough as He was a carpenter and He is a warrior, He is returning on a white horse leading God’s Army.
-But He is the Prince of Peace.
-He describes Himself as lowly, meek, submitted.
-He was always fully submitted to His Father’s will.
-When faced with His death on the Cross, He prays and struggles but He submits fully to God’s plan.
+But He is ALWAYS the Prince of Peace.
+He describes Himself as lowly, meek, and submitted.
+He was fully content with and following His Father’s will.
+When faced with His death on the Cross, He does pray and struggle.
+He experiences the temptation that would lead to discontent and ingratitude.
+He does not embrace it for even a moment.
+Rather, He submits fully and peacefully to God’s plan.
 He is not grumbling as He gives His life away for us.

-There is never a moment of discontent with Jesus – can you imagine Jesus saying he was bored with hard work and simple obedience, He needed to go mountain biking to feel better?
+Can you imagine Jesus saying he was bored with hard work and simple obedience?
+Did he need to go mountain biking to feel better?

-The idea is just wrong.
-The world’s version of manhood can never define Jesus.
+The whole idea behind this world version of manhood is just wrong.
+The world’s version of a powerful man can never define Jesus.

 Men, I understand we are wild at heart.
 This book spoke to me when I first read it as a new Christian.
 What it was speaking, though, was not helpful in my walk with Jesus.